sq5nry/qo100-pluto-heavy-duty-gs/README.md

 # Troubleshooting
 1. Restart Pluto via web interface
-2. Try turning it off and on again using your remote AC switch
+2. Try turning it off and on again using your remote AC switch.
+Pluto and software on RPi becomes operational within a minute.
 3. Check GPS status on the dashboard panel inside the box
 4. Log in via SSH to conduct further diagnosis